Np874FHV/bistromatic/README.md

     $ make clean
 ```

-You can use the `main` binary in three ways
+You can use the `main` binary in three ways:

 - Without any argument

 The base is 10 and the maximum decimal precision is 100 by default.
+You can easily modify them through the main.c file.

 Run the main binary:

 ```bash